Management Team

 Sheila became Chief People and Operations Officer in 2023.
 In this role she leads Human Resources, Recruitment, Information Technology, Facilities, and the Project Management Office.
 Sheila joined ProQR in 2020 as VP of Human Resources and was then promoted to VP, Head of People and Operations in 2022.
 She has more than 15 years of experience in human resources, recruitment, and operations across varied industries, including information technology and biopharma.
 Prior to joining ProQR, she most recently led Human Resources at MyTomorrows in the Netherlands.
 She studied human resource management at the University of Applied Science (BSc) and completed leadership programs at IMD Business School for Management and Leadership.

-Sheila Sponselee
+Sheila Sponselee head shot

 Leadership Team